 At this moment, I am not exhibiting any symptoms of COVID19 infection and I am testing my temperature on a daily basis to catch any fever symptoms early.

-Patient and practitioner chairs have been placed at least 2m apart from each other.
-Patients are booked at least 30 minutes apart to avoid interaction, to allow airborne droplets to fall, and to allow time for extra cleaning measures.
-The exception to this is during the Oral Assessment and Frenulotomy appointment, where I will be wearing full PPE as recommended by PHE to prevent COVID-19 transmission and the face-to-face appointment will be concise and any follow up care can be provided via telephone/online support.
+Patient and practitioner chairs have been placed at least 1m apart from each other.
+The exception to this is during the point of Oral Assessment and Frenulotomy, where I will be wearing full PPE as recommended by PHE to prevent COVID-19 transmission and the face-to-face appointment will be concise and any follow up care can be provided via telephone/online support.

 Client’s Parent’s Statement

 This virus appears to be spreading easily and is thought to spread mainly from person-to person through people who are in close contact with one another through respiratory droplets produced when an infected person coughs or sneezes.
-This can happen easily during an Aerosol Generating Procedure (AGP) which is a potential possibility of the Frenulotomy procedure if the baby coughs or sneezes at that time.
 Whilst it is currently thought that people are most contagious when they are most symptomatic, it is possible some spread might be possible before people show symptoms.

 Ultimately, I understand that Jas Jones at Love2Latch, is doing all that is reasonably possible to minimise risk whilst providing an essential service for me and my baby.
 However, I understand that she cannot eliminate risk, especially as COVID-19 can be spread by those showing no symptoms.